Devarapallivamsi/DE_projects/Databricks workflow for SCD (Type 1) data ingestion/readme.md

 Task 2:
     Merge the data from the staging table into the target table to model SCD Type 1 data.

-SCD Type 1 Merge: The merge operation updates existing records with new data and inserts new records.
+SCD Type 1 Merge: This operation updates existing records with new data and inserts new records.
 Email Alerting: An email alerting system is configured within Databricks to notify users of the pipeline status, as this is a production-critical pipeline.

 ## Tech stack